The Provincial Grand Mentor

-The Provincial Grand Mentor in the Craft is Alan Kirwilliam, in the Royal Arch, Brendan Hart.
+The Provincial Grand Mentor in the Craft is Joe Glass, in the Royal Arch, Brendan Hart.
 They take total responsibility for developing the policies and strategies of their respective Offices and are answerable to the Deputy Provincial Grand Master and Deputy Grand Superintendent respectively.

 The purpose of the PGLEL Mentoring Programme is to ensure that every Mason enjoys his membership, understands Freemasonry and is supported in becoming involved in the work of the Lodge and encouraged to enjoy its activities.